LANPAC-XL® High Efficiency Tower Packing

 Four-Layer Construction

-LANPAC-XL and Q-PAC share the same fundamental architecture: stacked needle-grid layers that create drip points for breaking liquid streams into fine droplets.
+LANPAC-XL and Q-PAC share the same fundamental architecture: stacked rod-grid layers that create drip points for breaking liquid streams into fine droplets.
 The difference is depth.
 Q-PAC uses three layers; LANPAC-XL uses four.
-Each additional layer contributes its needle population to the total, compounding the drip point density that drives mass transfer performance.
+Each additional layer contributes its rod population to the total, compounding the drip point density that drives mass transfer performance.

 This construction principle — impossible in single-piece injection molding — is what separates the LANPAC-XL/Q-PAC family from conventional random packings.
 The drip points fill three-dimensional space with droplets, presenting their entire surface area to the gas phase rather than spreading liquid across two-dimensional plastic surfaces.